 Get a great headshot that captures the real authentic you.
-Invest in a professional photo shot or if you prefer not to part with the money, hit up a friend with a quality camera and command a portrait photograph.
+Invest in a professional photo shoot or if you prefer not to part with the money, hit up a friend with a quality camera, and command a portrait photograph.
 Michael Hyatt offers some ideas for capturing yourself in action.

 - Working at the computer

 - Analyzing your client data

 My idea of this type of photo is simply the one you’re looking into the lens smiling, looking friendly, and approachable with no distraction.